Spirulina (dietary supplement): Safety and toxicology

 A number of cyanobacteria, of which spirulina is one, produce toxins such as microcystins.
 Some spirulina supplements have been found to be contaminated with microcystins, albeit at levels below the limit set by the Oregon Health Department.
 Microcystins can cause gastrointestinal upset, such as diarrhea, flatulence, headache, muscle pain, facial flushing, and sweating.
 Chronic exposure may lead to liver damage.
 The effects of chronic exposure to even low levels of microcystins are a concern due to the risk of toxicity to several organ systems.

 These toxic compounds are not produced by spirulina itself, but can occur if spirulina batches are contaminated with other, toxin-producing, blue-green algae.
-Because the U.S. considers spirulina a dietary supplement, its government does not regulate its production and enforces no safety standards for its production or purity.
-The U.S. National Institutes of Health describes spirulina supplements as "possibly safe", provided they are free of microcystin contamination, but "likely unsafe" (especially for children) if contaminated.
-Given the lack of regulatory standards in the U.S., some public-health researchers have raised the concern that consumers cannot be certain that spirulina and other blue-green algae supplements are free of contamination.
+Because spirulina products are marketed as a dietary supplement, such products are made to the standards of processing and chemical purity of the manufacturer.
+Accordingly, spirulina supplements are regarded only as "possibly safe", provided they are free of microcystin contamination, and "likely unsafe" (especially for children) if contaminated.

+Public-health researchers have raised the concern that consumers cannot be certain that spirulina and other blue-green algae supplements are free of contamination.
 In 2016, a review by Health Canada of available literature found that spirulina products contained varying levels of microcystins.
 Health Canada restricts microcystin-LR levels in products containing cyanobacteria to 0.02 μg per kilogram of body weight per day in finished products, or a maximum of 1 part per million in raw materials.

 Heavy-metal contamination of spirulina supplements has also raised concern.
 The Chinese State Food and Drug Administration reported that lead, mercury, and arsenic contamination was widespread in spirulina supplements marketed in China.
 One study reported the presence of lead up to 5.1 ppm in a sample from a commercial supplement.
 Spirulina doses of 10 to 19 grams per day over several months have been used safely.

 Safety issues for certain target groups

-Like all protein-rich foods, spirulina contains the essential amino acid phenylalanine (2.6–4.1 g/100 g), which should be avoided by people who have phenylketonuria, a rare genetic disorder that prevents the body from metabolizing phenylalanine, which then builds up in the brain, causing damage.
+Like all protein-rich foods, spirulina contains the essential amino acid phenylalanine (2.6–4.1 g/100 g), which should be avoided by people who have phenylketonuria, a rare genetic disorder that prevents the body from metabolizing phenylalanine.

 Microcystins have various potential toxicity, especially to children and pregnant women, including liver damage, shock, and death.

 In 2024, a literature review on the allergic properties of spirulina was published.
 It was noted that to date (by July 2023), there have been 5 cases of allergy to spirulina, with 4 out of 5 cases resulting in anaphylaxis according to the classification from the World Allergy Organization's Anaphylaxis Guidance of 2020.
 Based on their research findings, instances of spirulina allergy are infrequently reported or identified.